Header image courtesy of Red John (via Unsplash)

-Hong Kong island gets a lot of attention for being at the centre of things, but the mirroring skyline across the harbour deserves a bit of the limelight as well.
+Hong Kong Island gets a lot of attention for being at the centre of things, but the mirroring skyline across the harbour deserves a bit of the limelight as well.
 A six-minute ride away from Central Pier is Tsim Sha Tsui, home to some of the biggest and most unique malls in the city.
 The streets are always swarming with tourists and salarymen, scurrying between the skyscrapers that hold a thousand different stories.
 Restaurants and drinking dens come in clusters, in-between high-end hotels and an extraordinary number of tailor shops.
-The unveiling of the new K11 MUSEA mall and the West Kowloon Cultural District has given the neighbourhood a new perspective, oscillating between traditional luxury and artistic modernity.
+The recent additions of K11 Musea mall and the West Kowloon Cultural District have given the neighbourhood a new perspective, oscillating between traditional luxury and artistic modernity.

 At a glance, the harbourfront district is a seemingly disjunct maze of streets and sights, somewhat disconnected from the neighbouring Jordan, Yau Ma Tei, and Mong Kok, even though they occupy different sections along the same road, but upon closer inspection presents a glimpse into the city’s cultural identity.
 Join us as we shine a light on the best things to see and do, and the best places to eat, drink, and shop along the paved streets and marbled hallways of the dark side.

 A hidden oasis in the middle of a busy shopping district, Kowloon Park is a great place to get a break from all the noise, figuratively and literally.
 Once you enter the perimeters of the park, the scene is almost unrecognisable.
 A vision of lush green growth and idyllic ponds, tranquil pavilions, and an oft-photographed flamboyance of flamingoes, the park is a popular spot for a weekend picnic or simply a quiet lunch.